snayfach/MIDAS/docs/strain_tracking.md

 ### Step 1: identify rare SNPs that disriminate individual strains of a particular species

  * Scan across the entire genome of a patricular species
- * At each genomic site, compute the presence-absence of the four nucleotides across metagenomic samples
+ * At each genomic site, compute the presence-absence of the four nucleotides across metagenomic samples from unrelated individuals
- * Identify SNPs (particular nucleotide at a genomic site) that rarely occur across samples
+ * Identify SNPs (particular nucleotide at a genomic site) that rarely occur in different unrelated samples
- * Because these SNPs are rare, they serve as good markers of individual strains
+ * Because these SNPs are rarely found in different individuals, they serve as good markers of host-specific strains

 #### Command usage: